mtov/engsoftmoderna/en/chapter2.md

   \index{Sprint}
   \index{Scrum!Sprint}
   refers to an iteration in Scrum.
-Like all agile methods, Scrum employs an iterative approach, splitting development into sprints, each lasting up to a month.
-Every sprint should yield a product that has tangible value for the customer, called a potentially shippable product.
-The term 'potential' indicates that transitioning the product to production is not mandatory, as previously elaborated in Section 2.2.
+Like all agile methods, Scrum employs an iterative approach, organizing the development into sprints, each one lasting up to a month.
+Every sprint should yield a product increment that has tangible value for the customer, called a potentially shippable product.
+The term "potential" indicates that transitioning the product to production is not mandatory, as we previously elaborated in Section 2.2.

 * **Sprint Planning**
   \index{Sprint Planning}
   \index{Scrum!Sprint Planning}
   is a preparatory meeting that serves as the launchpad for every sprint.
-In this meeting, the entire team decides the stories to be incorporated in the forthcoming sprint.
+In this meeting, the team decides the stories to be incorporated in the forthcoming sprint.
 This meeting comprises two main parts.
 Initially, the Product Owner suggests stories for the upcoming sprint, while the remaining team members evaluate whether they have